nordic-rse/nordic-rse.github.io/content/about/governance/privacy.md

 # Privacy notice

-This contains privacy notices for various aspects of the (unregistered as of 2020) Nordic RSE association.
+This contains privacy notices for various aspects of the (unregistered as of 2020) Nordic-RSE association.

 ## Website